 The certifying assessor will review all documentation and evidence provided.
 Based upon the review, the assessor will assign a 'Compliant', 'Partially Compliant', or 'Not Compliant' rating to each requirement area.
-For any requirement that is not 'Compliant', a recommendation will be provided for the Applicant organization to review.
-The Applicant organization should mitigate all requirements that are 'Partially Compliant' or 'Not Compliant' in order to obtain certification.
+For any requirement not being 'Compliant', a recommendation will be provided for the Applicant organization to review.
+The Applicant organization should mitigate all requirements identified as 'Partially Compliant' or 'Not Compliant' in order to obtain certification.
 The certifying assessor will utilize the Assessment Criteria provided for by the CBPR or PRP System Programs.